 Jamaican Dogwood (Piscidia piscipula and P. erythrina)

 This tree is native to tropical, coastal areas of the New World.
-It is also known as Florida fishpoison or “fishfuddle” because native people have used an extract, containing the toxin roteone, to sedate fish in the water, making it possible to catch them by hand.
+It is also known as Florida fish poison or “fishfuddle” because native people have used an extract, containing the toxin rotenone, to sedate fish in the water, making it possible to catch them by hand.

 It has also been traditionally used to treat nerve pain, as in tooth-aches and the more severe cases of sciatica.
 The plant contains a number of other alkaloids that in large enough doses can be toxic to humans.
-The sedating and anti-spasmodic properties of Jamaican dogwood are thought to be due to one or more cannabanoids.
+The sedative and antispasmodic properties of Jamaican dogwood are thought to be due to one or more cannabinoids.

 When used in traditional practice, Jamaican dogwood is normally taken in capsule or tincture form.
 The extracts of this plant are powerful analgesics and sedatives and it possible to over-medicate, especially since the concentration of the active ingredients will vary.

-Jamaican dogwood should not be taken by anyone already using drugs for insomnia or anxiety and it should not be taken before surgery as it may complicate the anaesthesia.
+Jamaican dogwood should not be taken by anyone already using drugs for insomnia or anxiety and it should not be taken before surgery as it may complicate the anesthesia.

 Kratom (Mitragyna speciosa)